Tools → Git and GitHub →

 At times, you might need to get rid of uncommitted changes so that you have a fresh start to the next commit.

-That aspect is covered in a detour in the lesson T4L5.
+That aspect is covered in the tour Resetting Uncommitted Changes given in the lesson T4L5.
 Rewriting History to Start Over.

 Related DETOUR: Undoing/Deleting Recent Commits